 Information on the thesis examination procedure.

 The examination of your PhD thesis is administrated by the College of Science and Engineering College Office.
 Once you have submitted your thesis for examination (and the College Office has received the officially nominated examiners) your thesis will be sent out to the examiners for examination.
+Currently all PGR students should submit their thesis electronically until further notice.
+For further information on the 'Electronic Submission' process click here.
 The examination process is then as follows:

 Preliminary report - 2-3 months